Carotid body tumor

 - Carney triad

-These tumor may synthesize and secrete catecholamines, although this is less common than with adrenal paragangliomas (pheochromocytomas) 1.
+These tumors may synthesize and secrete catecholamines, although this is less common than with adrenal paragangliomas (pheochromocytomas) 1.

 The paraganglioma article includes a general discussion of the pathology of these tumors.